Freemen and Liverymen of the Company create stunning prizewinning pieces of embroidery, jewellery and silversmithing.

 The Goldsmiths’ Craft and Design Council is a non profit making organisation founded over one hundred years ago in 1908.
 Today, the Council continues its work from its original remit: to encourage, stimulate and promote the pursuit of excellence in craftsmanship and design amongst all those in the United Kingdom who work within silversmithing, goldsmithing, jewellery and the allied crafts.
 Since 2012 the GSWD have sponsored awards in Wire Innovation and the Master presents the prizes at a glittering ceremony at Goldsmiths’ Hall in the spring.

-The 2023 the GCDC Wire Innovation prize was awarded to Andrew Lamb for his ‘Vortex’ necklace.
+The 2024 GCDC Wire Innovation prize was awarded to Anna Gordon for her ‘Fragmented Memory’ brooch.

 All our prizewinners are invited to become Freemen of the GSWD and participate in various formal and informal social events that are organised throughout the year.